The harvest that started it all

 This story doesn't begin with a bagel.
 It begins over 80 years ago, when a family migrated from Monterey, Nuevo León and followed the harvest through the Willamette Valley.
 Strawberries, pole beans, hops, potatoes.
 Fields they didn't own.
 Wages they didn't set.

-The valley that fed this family as workers is now the valley that feeds this business as owners.
-Same earth.
-Different hands.
-Same love for what grows here.
+The valley that fed this family as workers is now the valley that feeds this business as owners — and the valley that will feed family and friends.